Kiyojute/Bird_Strikes/README.md

   What you should expect from this project once it's running is for it to run flawlessly with no hiccups, catastrophic crashes or dumpster fire shutdowns.
 Translation: 60% of the time, it works every time.

-  *Data Summary/Sources* - The folowing datasets for this project were downloaded from Kaggle:
+  **Data Summary/Sources** - The folowing datasets for this project were downloaded from Kaggle:

-  'bird_strikes.csv'
+  'bird_strikes.csv'  - 26 columns 25429 rows <br />
   https://www.kaggle.com/datasets/ourwit/bird-strikes-in-aviation-aircraft-collisions

-  'airport.csv'
+  'airport.csv'  - 14 columns 7698 rows <br />
   https://www.kaggle.com/datasets/maroofabdullah/airports-csv

   *See licenses below*